chadac/golang/doc/godebug.md

 The possible values are:
 - "off": no special support for FIPS 140-3 mode.
 This is the default.
 - "on": the Go Cryptographic Module operates in FIPS 140-3 mode.
-- "only": like "on", but cryptographic algorithms not approved by FIPS 140-3 return an error or panic.
+- "only": like "on", but cryptographic algolangrithms not approved by FIPS 140-3 return an error or panic.
 For more information, see [FIPS 140-3 Compliance](/doc/security/fips140).
 This setting is fixed at program startup time, and can't be modified